hakonschia/reddit-android-client/README.md

   - Light and dark mode (true black)
   - Translated to English and Norwegian (bokmål)

 - **Private browsing** - While logged in, [enable private browsing](images/enable-private-browsing.png) to temporarily act as an anonymous, non-logged in user.
-[Disable at any time](images/disable-private-browsing.png) when attempting to do an action that requires a logged in user.
+[Disable at any time](images/disable-private-browsing.png) when attempting to do an action that requires a logged in user

 - **Multiple accounts** - Log in with [multiple accounts](images/multiple-accounts.png) and switch whenever you want to
   - Mark account as NSFW to override various NSFW settings, such as how images/thumbnails are blurred